-Parent-teacher (and/or home-school) organizations are sponsored by the school to promote a cooperative effort at meeting certain needs of the student body.
-The parent organization is subject in all respects to the control of the school.
 All parent organization activities and all materials prepared by parents must be submitted to the principal/administration for approval prior to implementation and/or distribution.

 All PTO monies must be deposited in the parish or school account as designated by the pastor.
-In consultation with the principal, the PTO officers should prepare a budget and submit it to the pastor and principal for approval
+In consultation with the principal, the PTO officers should prepare a budget and submit it to the pastor and principal for approval principal.

-Persons nominated to serve as a PTO board member must receive the approval of the pastor and principal.
+Persons nominated to serve as a PTO board member must receive the approval of the pastor and

 Every school should have an effective Parent-Teacher Organization.
-An effective Parent-Teacher Organization should strive to provide support and assistance to the head of school/principal regarding advancement of the school's mission and legislative issues concerning the school, as directed by school leadership.
+An effective Parent-Teacher Organization helps the head of school/principal advance the school's mission.
+It can also help mobilize the parent community regarding legislative proposals impacting Catholic education.